 Video: Screencast-O-Matic 2017 Tutorial Screencastomatic Screen Recording Tool (11:09) Learn how to create your own screen recordings and screencasts by using a free tool called Screencast-o-Matic.
 Great for creating tutorials, this tool can also be used along with Microsoft Word, Pages, or Google Docs to help you teach anything.
 You can use those word processors as your "whiteboard" or "chalkboard" and use Screencast-o-Matic to record your lesson.

-- Go through and reflect upon the content we'll share with you in sections 3A, 3B, 3C, and 3D
+- Reflect upon and synthesize the content we'll share with you in sections 3A, 3B, 3C, and 3D

-- Participate in the Experience 3 class discussion in Canvas, where you'll share your thoughts and take-aways from what you've learned this week.
+- Join in the Experience 3 class discussion in Canvas, where you'll share your thoughts and take-aways from what you've learned this week.

 - Section 3A: Students articulate and set personal learning goals, develop strategies leveraging technology to achieve them and reflect on the learning process itself to improve learning outcomes.